MITgcm/MITgcm/doc/phys_pkgs/obcs.rst

 :math:`\tau_{i}` (runtime parameters :varlink:`Urelaxobcsinner` and
 :varlink:`Vrelaxobcsinner`) the relaxation time scales on the boundary and at the interior termination of the sponge layer.
-The parameters :varlink:`Urelaxobcsbound/inner` set the relaxation time scales for the Eastern and Western boundaries, :varlink:`Vrelaxobcsbound/inner` for the Northern and Southern boundaries.
+The parameters :varlink:`Urelaxobcsbound` and :varlink:`Urelaxobcsinner` set the relaxation time scales for the Eastern and Western boundaries, :varlink:`Vrelaxobcsbound` and :varlink:`Vrelaxobcsinner` for the Northern and Southern boundaries.